lalmat/nRelay/README.md

 Get a client
 ============

-You can now use a client library to connect to the nRelay server like nRelay-client-php.
+You can now use a client library to connect to the nRelay server like nRelay-client-php : https://github.com/lalmat/nRelay-client-php